Facades

 Rethinking Fire Performance in Transparent Structures

 As architecture shifts toward more transparent, lightweight, and sustainable façades, the use of materials such as cross-laminated timber (CLT) and laminated glass (LG) has become increasingly attractive.
 These materials support carbon-neutral design and can enable elegant, high-performance buildings.
-However, their use as load-bearing structural elements—particularly in composite configurations—raises complex questions about fire performance.

 The very advantages that make timber and glass sustainable and expressive — renewability, transparency, low weight — become potential vulnerabilities in fire conditions.

-The study's central objective was to address this critical challenge: Can we rely on composite timber-glass walls not only to support vertical loads but also to resist the progressive damage induced by real fire scenarios?
+The study's central objective was to address this critical challenge: can we rely on composite timber-glass walls not only to support vertical loads but also to resist the progressive damage induced by real fire scenarios?

-It is one of the first efforts to fuse laboratory experimentation with calibrated digital modeling for this specific hybrid configuration.
+It is one of the first efforts to fuse laboratory experimentation with calibrated numerical digital modeling for this specific hybrid configuration.

-The authors also stress the context of use: These composite systems are particularly relevant for schools, mid-rise housing, pavilions, and civic buildings where visual transparency, natural materials, and environmental credentials are as important as structural reliability.
+The authors also stress the context of use: these composite systems are particularly relevant for schools, mid-rise housing, pavilions, and civic buildings where visual transparency, natural materials, and environmental credentials are as important as structural reliability.

-The Experimental Setup: Full-Scale Under Fire
+The Experimental Setup: Full-Scale Furnace Tests

 The core of the investigation involved a full-scale load-bearing wall prototype constructed with CLT and laminated safety glass, bonded together using structural adhesives without mechanical anchors.
 The experimental configuration featured: